getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 ```

-To try Grav, simply navigate to the directory where you extracted your **Grav Base** package file in your terminal and type:
+To try Grav, simply navigate to the folder where you extracted your **Grav Base** package file in your terminal and type:

 ```bash
 $ php -S localhost:8000